craigdrabiktxmq/exo-demo/hashgraph workspace/hashgraph/source/socketdemo/src/com/txmq/docs/ApplicationArchitecture.md

 Exo provides a logging framework for writing transactions out to a persistent history.
 The logger writes transactions to a blockchain data structure.
 It uses a plug-in architecture to enable developers to add plug-ins for their choice of data storage.
 Exo provides a plug-in for CouchDB (more adaptors coming soon).

 See [Transaction Logging](TransactionLogging.md) to learn how to set up logging.

+## JSON Configuration
+Exo can be configured using a JSON-formatted configuration file.
+See [Configuration using exo-config.json](JSONConfig.md) to learn how to configure Exo using a configuration file.